Fractured Magic: Chapter Two

 Moira sat up again.
 “How do you figure?” she asked.

 “The truth,” Malong spat.
 “You saw nothing in that tower that day.
 You were in shock.
-Going around and spouting nonsense about magic — no one would believe you, even if you tried to tell them.”
+Going around and spouting nonsense about magic—no one would believe you, even if you tried to tell them.”

 Diomis shot her a warning look, but Leandros only shrugged.
-“I suppose there's only one way to find out.
+“There’s only one way to find out.
 Suspicion spreads like poison, swift and lethal,” he said.
-It was a clear threat: if the Magistrates went forward with their own plan, cutting Alfheimr out of its own rescue mission, he would tell the world what he had seen.
-Silence fell as the possibilities settled over the Magistrates.
-As if he didn't even feel the hostility, Leandros continued, “There are other truths I could tell them, as well.
-Ones I have been silent to until now.
-Shall we see who they believe?”
+Silence fell while the Magistrates considered this.
+As if he didn’t even feel the hostility radiating off them, Leandros continued, “There are other truths I could tell them, as well.
+Ones I have kept secret on your behalf.
+Again: shall we see who they believe?”

-Again, that smug smile.
 “I’m glad you asked.
 I’ve thought of a compromise that I believe will satisfy us all.”

 “Go on,” Diomis said.

-“I suppose not,” Diomis said.
+“I suppose not,” Diomis agreed.

-“Not quite,” Leandros corrected.
-“I want to lead it.”
+“Not quite.
+I want to lead it.”

 Moira twitched, crossing and uncrossing her legs.
 It was Diomis who finally spoke, a rueful smile on their thin lips.
 “You make reasonable points.”